-Once you have model and routes in place and constrained, the last piece of the puzzle is to write a function that takes both as arguments and returns the HTML string (lazy bytestring, to be exact).
+Once you have model and routes in place and constrained, the last piece of the puzzle is to write a function that takes both as arguments and returns file content (lazy bytestring, to be exact) to generate.
 This function can be as simple as the following:

 Of course we want it to be real, by using our model value, as well as generate the HTML based on the route.
 We will also use the blaze-html library to make writing HTML in Haskell palatable (see also the layout helper).
 A more realistic starting point (if not the finishing product) would be:

 render :: MyModel -> Route -> Asset ByteString render model route = AssetGenerated Html .
 Blaze.renderHtml $ H.html $ do H.head $ do H.title "My site" H.base !
 A.href "/" -- This is important H.body $ do H.h1 "My site" case route of Index -> H.h1 "Welcome to my website!"
 H.p $ do "Checkout the" H.a !
 A.href (H.toValue $ Ema.routeUrl About) $ "About" " page."
 About -> H.div $ H.p "This website is managed by yours truly" H.footer $ do A.a !
 A.href "https://github.com/user/repo" $ "Source on GitHub"